dominodatalab/SCE_Flows_Training_Template/README.md

 1. Takes your raw SDTM data as an `input`.
 2. Produces a series of ADAM datasets.
 3. Uses the ADAM datasets to generate a collection of TFL report as the `outputs`.
+N.B.
+This does not contain real ADaM and TFL programs.
+They are dummy programs.

 To run the flow: